Toulouse

 Sports fans should get themselves to a Stade Toulousain rugby match if their schedule permits.
 Rugby is an obsession for many Toulouse citizens, and it’s a central activity in the city’s identity.
 Check out our very own guide to rugby in Toulouse to learn more.

 But, of course, our absolute favorite Toulouse quality is its foodie culture!
 Join us for one of our delicious Toulouse walking tours and sample some of the most unique and mouth-watering foods the city offers.
-From local wines to decadent desserts, classic French cheeses to freshly baked bread, Toulouse is a paradise for anyone who puts good food at the heart of a successful holiday!
+From local wines to decadent desserts and classic French cheeses to freshly baked bread, Toulouse is a paradise for anyone who puts good food at the heart of a successful holiday!

 Carcassonne